Re'eh: Deuteronomy chapter 12

+Expounding Deuteronomy 12:20, Maimonides taught that one should not kill animals for the purpose of practicing cruelty or for sport.

 Maimonides taught that God instituted the practice of sacrifices and confined it to one Sanctuary in Deuteronomy 12:26 as transitional steps to wean the Israelites off of the worship of the times and move them toward prayer as the primary means of worship.
 Maimonides noted that in nature, God created animals that develop gradually.
 For example, when a mammal is born, it is extremely tender, and cannot eat dry food, so God provided breasts that yield milk to feed the young animal, until it can eat dry food.
 Similarly, Maimonides taught, God instituted many laws as temporary measures, as it would have been impossible for the Israelites suddenly to discontinue everything to which they had become accustomed.
 So God sent Moses to make the Israelites (in the words of Exodus 19:6) "a kingdom of priests and a holy nation."
 But the general custom of worship in those days was sacrificing animals in temples that contained idols.
 So God did not command the Israelites to give up those manners of service, but allowed them to continue.
 God transferred to God's service what had formerly served as a worship of idols, and commanded the Israelites to serve God in the same manner—namely, to build to a Sanctuary (Exodus 25:8), to erect the altar to God's name (Exodus 20:21), to offer sacrifices to God (Leviticus 1:2), to bow down to God, and to burn incense before God.
 God forbad doing any of these things to any other being and selected priests for the service in the temple in Exodus 28:41.
 By this Divine plan, God blotted out the traces of idolatry, and established the great principle of the Existence and Unity of God.
 But the sacrificial service, Maimonides taught, was not the primary object of God's commandments about sacrifice; rather, supplications, prayers, and similar kinds of worship are nearer to the primary object.
 Thus, God limited sacrifice to only one temple (see Deuteronomy 12:26) and the priesthood to only the members of a particular family.
 These restrictions, Maimonides taught, served to limit sacrificial worship, and kept it within such bounds that God did not feel it necessary to abolish sacrificial service altogether.
 But in the Divine plan, prayer and supplication can be offered everywhere and by every person, as can be the wearing of tzitzit (Numbers 15:38) and tefillin (Exodus 13:9, 16) and similar kinds of service.